UV Filters Chart: Sunscreen Active Ingredients

 - Escalol S

-UVB, UVA1 10% Absorbs both UVA and UVB rays; Helps prevent photo-destabilization of other actives like avobenzone Very photostable; Oil-soluble; Not approved by the FDA so there are no products in the US with this active.
+UVB, UVA1, UVA2 10% Absorbs both UVA and UVB rays; Helps prevent photo-destabilization of other actives like avobenzone Very photostable; Oil-soluble; Minimal skin penetration; Not approved by the FDA; Available in Europe, Australia, and other countries.

 Tinosorb M